This is the thirteenth section of the Disaster Manual. This section is on family law issues. This resource is meant for volunteer lawyers.

 This chapter is designed to provide some guidance for attorneys facing family law issues related to a natural disaster.

 - What do I do if I lost the physical copy of my protective order in the disaster?

 - I had to relocate to a different state following a disaster.
 Is my protective order still enforceable?

 - How can I make sure my abuser doesn’t find me in a disaster-relief shelter?

 - I have been sexually assaulted in a disaster-relief shelter.
 What can I do?

-- I am the child’s grandparent, but I do not have custody.
+- I am the child’s grandparent (or other family member), but I do not have custody.
 Can I still enroll my grandchild in school and obtain medical care?

 - I had to evacuate my home.
 Where do I go to modify my child’s custody or support order?

 - What if my child’s other parent refuses to pay child support after the disaster?

 - During the disaster my child’s other parent evacuated with my child and will not give him or her back.
 What do I do?

 a.
 Protective Orders